Portrait of a Girl - Egon Schiele Phone Case.

 - In 1909, he met Gustav Klimt and other painters of the Vienna Secession and was influenced by them.

-- In the 1910s, he produced a series of sketches and oil paintings containing extreme expressions, including sexual themes, which frequently caused scandals.
+- In the 1910s, he produced a series of sketches and oil paintings containing extreme, often sexually explicit content, causing frequent scandals.

-- He died of the Spanish flu in Vienna on October 31, 1918 , aged 28.
-His wife Edith, who was six months pregnant, had also died three days earlier.
+- He died of the Spanish flu in Vienna on October 31, 1918, at the age of 28.
+His wife, Edith, who was six months pregnant, had also died three days earlier.

 Representative works